filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 - PoSt wallet
 - PreCommit wallet
 - Commit wallet
-- Publish Storage Deals wallet
+- Publish storage deals wallet
 - Terminate wallet

 The PoSt wallet is by far the most important wallet to split off from the main worker wallet for reasons explained in the next section.